thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 This simpler hierarchical FSM, called `PsyanimBasicHFSM`, is implemented similar to [pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton), but with entire sub-state machines rather than just states, so a 'history' of states is automatically kept internally in the underlying stack data structure and the hierarchy is enforced by position within the stack.

-That said, `psyanim2` can always be extended with full-featured `heirarchical FSMs` or `behavior trees` (or a hybrid of the two) at a later time should the need arise.
+That said, `psyanim2` can always be extended with full-featured `heirarchical FSMs` (or a hybrid of the two) at a later time should the need arise.

 ---